medined/jodoc/README.md

 into the Docker image that runs the MAC.
 It's shaded so that all dependent classes are available inside the container.

+The Git repository deliberately includes the generated jodoc jar file so you don't need to compile in order to build the Docker image.
+This is not normal.

 ```
 mvn package
 ```